 Some of the signs and symptoms of type 1 and type 2 diabetes are:

-Diabetes, if not diagnosed and treated early will impose long-term complications which develop gradually.
+Diabetes, if not diagnosed and treated early, will impose long-term complications which develop gradually.
 The lesser controlled your blood sugar level is and the longer you have diabetes — the higher the risk of complications.
 Eventually, diabetes complications may be disabling or even life-threatening.
 Possible complications include:

 Excess sugar can injure the walls of the tiny blood vessels (capillaries) that nourish your nerves, especially in your legs.
-This can cause tingling, numbness, burning or pain that usually begins at the tips of the toes or fingers and gradually spreads upward.
+Neuropathy can cause tingling, numbness, burning, or pain that usually begins at the tips of the toes or fingers and gradually spreads upward.

 Left untreated, you could lose all sense of feeling in the affected limbs.
-Damage to the nerves related to digestion can cause problems with nausea, vomiting, diarrhea or constipation.
+Damage to the nerves related to digestion can cause problems with nausea, vomiting, diarrhea, or constipation.
 For men, it may lead to erectile dysfunction.

 The kidneys contain millions of tiny blood vessel clusters (glomeruli) that filter waste from your blood.
 Diabetes can damage this delicate filtering system.
 Severe damage can lead to kidney failure or irreversible end-stage kidney disease, which may require dialysis or a kidney transplant.

 Diabetes may leave you more susceptible to skin problems, including bacterial and fungal infections.

-Hearing impairment.
 Hearing problems are more common in people with diabetes.

-Depression.
 Depression symptoms are common in people with type 1 and type 2 diabetes.
 Depression can affect diabetes management.